qiling9760/sep11-freedom-project/blog/entry01.md

 - The second number is the speed.
 Big number = move faster, small number = move slower, 0 = not moving at all.
     - "+" sign or no sign makes it go right `move(10,+20)`, - sign makes it go left `move(10,-20)`.

+## EDP
+I think I am in the **Research** and **Brainstorm** steps of the EDP.
+I am learning on my tool and finding things that I can use in my game.
+I am also brainstorming and adjusting my game.
+I am thinking about what my game should include, and how should the elements work.

+## Skills
+### Communication
+I am doing my Freedom Project with my friends.
+We communicate on what our game should be, and who should do each part.
+We have to discuss and come to an agreement on what each part should include.
+For example, we talked about how many cats we should have in Part B, and how long should each round be in Part A.

+### How to learn
+I learned Kaboom on myself.
+I looked through the documentation and tinker in my own HTML file to figure out what each function do.
+When the documentation did not specify each part of the function, I need to change around the code to come up a definition myself.
+For example, the documentation did not tell me what each number in the the `move()` function does.
+I need to change around to find it myself.

 [Next](entry02.md)